DiegoAraque21/BeatHop/README.md

 ### _Music Needed_

 1. Level 1 Song: Slow and chill song based on drums or percussion instrument, with black and white note tempos.
 Maybe a reggae or jazz song.
-2. Level 2 Song: Medium speed song with a percusion base of white, black and quarter notes.
+2. Level 2 Song: Medium speed song with a percussion base of white, black and quarter notes.
 Maybe a classic rock song.
 3. Level 3 Song: Fast and exciting song with all the music tempos and with a combination of them.
 Maybe a fast rock or metal song.

 ## Schedule